Let the following stand as the Official Constitution of the Casting Directors Society of Canada (CDC).

-Membership requirements are as follows;
+Membership requirements are as follows:

-1/ Two consecutive years as a fully independent Casting Director, functioning independently of all production and film houses etc., being solely hired individually by the producer/director/film house etc.
+1.a/ Two consecutive years as a fully independent Casting Director, functioning independently of all production and film houses etc., being solely hired individually by the producer/director/film house etc.

-Independent casting must be sustained for the duration of membership within the CDC.
-If any Casting Director does not or cannot remain gainfully employed as an Independent Casting Director during a two-year period, they must place their Membership on hiatus until circumstances dictate or allow their repositioning as an Independent Casting Director.
+2./ Independent casting must be sustained for the duration of membership within the CDC.
+If any Casting Director does not or cannot remain gainfully employed as an Independent Casting Director during a two-year period, they must place their membership on hiatus until circumstances dictate or allow their repositioning as an Independent Casting Director.
 Casting work accepted without pay cannot be considered within the context of this clause.

-NB: An independent Casting Director shall be defined as a Free Agent receiving payment for their services from the Producer and not the Talent; that payment must be from at least two different sources, they must either operate a completely financially independent office or place of work or have such office supplied by the Producer for the duration of work required and that at no time should they be considered "in-house" or "under contract" solely to one Producer or Group of Producers.
+** An independent Casting Director shall be defined as a Free Agent receiving payment for their services from the Producer and not the Talent; that payment must be from at least two different sources, they must either operate a completely financially independent office or place of work or have such office supplied by the Producer for the duration of work required and that at no time should they be considered "in-house" or "under contract" solely to one Producer or Group of Producers.